The Clear Edge

 Week 3 math:

-Three new clients at $6,500 = $19,500 additional monthly revenue projected, but one existing client churned (unrelated to pricing), so actual Week 3 revenue was approximately $41,500 from 12 clients.
-It took until Week 4 for revenue to stabilize.
+Three new clients at $6,500 added $19,500 in projected monthly revenue.
+One existing client churned for reasons unrelated to pricing, so actual Week 3 revenue landed around $41,500 from 12 clients, and it took until Week 4 for revenue to fully stabilize at the new level.

 Week 4: Final Positioning and Revenue Breakthrough